 - Curbside pick-up zones in commercial districts

-- These zones are located Downtown and on Haywood Road in West Asheville to support surrounding businesses.
-The zones are not dedicated to individual businesses, but provide opportunities for customers to more easily access goods and services within the surrounding area.
-A map of the pick-up zones is available here.
+- These zones are located downtown and on Haywood Road in West Asheville.
+They are not dedicated to individual businesses, but provide opportunities for customers to more easily access curbside pick-up within the surrounding area.
+A map is available here.

-- To request that an existing space/zone be removed, please email email@example.com.
+- To request that an existing space be removed, please email email@example.com.

 - Flexible use of private property

-- Businesses were able to use their private parking lots, landscape areas, and walkways to expand operations in alignment with public health guidelines through January 3, 2022.
+- Businesses were able to request to use their private parking lots and landscape areas to expand operations in alignment with public health guidelines,

-- Staff is working one-on-one with businesses to determine if there is a path to permanency through existing permitting process for those who participated in the temporary program.
-Businesses should submit their site details through this form or contact Development Services staff at firstname.lastname@example.org or 828-259-5846.
+- Staff is working one-on-one with businesses to determine if there is a path to permanency through existing permitting processes.
+Businesses can submit their site details through this form or contact Development Services staff at firstname.lastname@example.org or 828-259-5846.

 - Use of public sidewalks

-- Businesses were able use areas of adjacent public sidewalk in alignment with public health guidelines through an expedited and fee-free process through January 3, 2022.
+- Businesses were able to go through an expedited and fee-free process to utilize areas of adjacent public sidewalk in alignment with public health guidelines.

 - Temporary “parklets” in on-street parking

-- Businesses and organizations were able to request to temporarily use 1-3 public parking spaces adjacent to their storefronts.
-The guidelines are here.
-No new applications are being accepted at this time.
+- Businesses and organizations were able to temporarily use 1-3 public parking spaces adjacent to their storefronts to expand operations in alignment with public health guidelines.